Ethiopian Coffee: A Roaster’s Guide

 “Ethiopians need a gentle treatment to delicately develop the average.
 So much of the complexity and fascination with Ethiopian coffee comes from the magic of the bean diversity” says Paul.
 Sara recommends “a slow roasting approach… to bring out the inherent taste of each coffee.”

 For Ethiopian coffee beans, complexity and diversity are the variables to tailor your roasting strategy to.
 Favour a gentle approach, a light to medium roast, and just the right amount of energy at the right time to tease out the flavour potential.
 As Paul says, if you get the result right, it’s “nothing short of magic”.

-Written by Sarah Charles.
 Feature photo: Pulling coffee bean samples during the roast provides visual and fragrance cues for monitoring.
 Credit: Puxan

 Perfect Daily Grind